 Let $N$ be a connected $n$-dimensional manifold, and let $S\subset N$ be an embedded hypersurface.
 We assume to be given a Riemannian metric $g$ on $N\setminus S$ such that, for all $p \in S$, there exist local coordinates $(x,z) \in \R\times \R^{n-1}$ and smooth vector fields

 which are orthonormal for $g$ outside of $S$, and such that $\det a_{ij}(x,z) = 0$ if and only if $x=0$.
 This is a particular type of singular Riemannian metric on $N$, called \emph{almost-Riemannian structure} (ARS).
-Furthermore, we ask that there exists $m \in \N$ such that
+Furthermore, we ask that there exist $m \in \N$ and smooth $\hat{a}_{ij}$ such that

 In this case, on each local chart, we have

 where $X_0,\hat{X}_1,\dots,\hat{X}_n$ have maximal rank also on the singular region.
 In particular we can introduce the regularized Riemannian metric $\hat g$ in a neighborhood of $S$ as the metric with smooth orthonormal frame given by $\{X_0, \hat{X}_1,\ldots ,\hat X_n\}$.
 We denote with a hat all the quantities relative to this structure.
 In particular, the \emph{regularized measure} $\hat{\sigma}(S)$ of $S$ is defined as the surface measure of $S$ with respect to the regularized Riemannian measure.